isc-projects/isc-dnssec-guide/doc/recipes.rst

 Below is a sample timeline for a ZSK rollover to occur on January 1, 2021:

-1. December 1, 2020, a month before rollover
+1. December 1, 2020 (one month before rollover)

    -  Generate new ZSK

    -  Add DNSKEY for new ZSK to zone

-2. January 1, 2021, day of rollover
+2. January 1, 2021 (day of rollover)

    -  New ZSK used to replace RRSIGs for the bulk of the zone

-3. February 1, 2021
+3. February 1, 2021 (one month after rollover)

    -  Remove old ZSK DNSKEY RRset from zone

    -  DNSKEY signatures made with KSK are changed

-The current active ZSK has the ID 17694 in this example.
+The current active ZSK has the ID 17694 in the example below.
 For more information on key management and rollovers, please see :ref:`advanced_discussions_key_management`.